-CRD IV, through implementation of Basel III, is intended to increase the quality and quantity of capital, increase capital against derivative positions and introduce a capital conservation buffer, a counter-cyclical buffer, a new liquidity framework as well as a leverage ratio and a liquidity coverage ratio.
+CRD IV, through implementation of Basel III, is intended to increase the quality and quantity of capital, increase capital against derivative positions and introduce a capital conservation buffer, a counter-cyclical buffer, a new liquidity framework (liquidity coverage ratio and net stable funding ratio) as well as a leverage ratio.
 The liquidity coverage ratio addresses the sufficiency of high quality liquid assets to meet short-term liquidity needs under a specified acute stress scenario which may not fall below 100% of the estimated net cash outflows for the following 30 days.
-The leverage ratio is defined as Tier-1 capital divided by a measure of non risk weighted assets (including specific off-balance-sheet items).
-Under Basel III, the leverage ratio may not fall below 3%, though there is still uncertainty as to the exact implementation of the leverage ratio under CRD IV.
+The net stable funding ratio requires that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities, i.e. that long-term assets are covered with sufficient stable funding.
+The leverage ratio is defined as Tier-1 capital divided by a measure of non-risk weighted assets (including specific offbalance-sheet items).
+Under Basel III, the leverage ratio may not fall below 3%, though there is still uncertainty as to the exact percentage and the scope of the leverage ratio under CRD IV.
+With respect to the percentage, the Dutch government has announced that it wishes to implement a leverage ratio of at least 4% for significant Dutch banks, a percentage which the Dutch Minister of Finance has explicitly indicated will not apply to NWB Bank, given its specific business model of lending exclusively to municipal governments and public entities.
 The ultimate aim of Basel III/CRD IV is to reduce leverage in order to bring an institution's assets more in line with their capital.
+The leverage ratio requirements will be phased in with initially a reporting period, a disclosure obligation as of 1 January 2015 and the migration to a binding requirement on 1 January 2018.